TL-X-org/TL-V_Projects/README.md

 1st CLaaS and Makerchip are great online tools to enable virtual FPGA lab classes.
 This project aims to provide lab resources that mimic the physical lab experience to provide an easy path for migration of physical lab classes.

 This project will utilize VIZ to represent the FPGA board, matching the spec of one(s) commonly used in labs, with LEDs, 7-segment displays, and/or video monitors.
-The experience will be enhanced by additional support in Makerchip for a VCD streaming interface for 1st CLaaS (where each time-step is a 1st CLaaS chunk plus a timestamp).
+The experience will be enhanced by additional support in Makerchip for a VCD (waveform) streaming interface for 1st CLaaS (where each time-step is a 1st CLaaS chunk plus a timestamp).
 Shell logic will provide a shim between FPGA kernel logic as spec'ed for the virtualized FPGA and the 1st CLaaS interface.

 **Required skills** (for multiple participants)
   - JavaScript and VIZ